Convert Figma logo to code with AI

 • Allowlist now is called Mutelist.

-• The --quiet option has been deprecated, now use the --status flag to select the finding's status you want to get from PASS, FAIL or MANUAL.
+• The --quiet option has been deprecated.
+Use the --status flag to filter findings based on their status: PASS, FAIL, or MANUAL.

-• The CSV output format is common for all the providers.
+• The CSV output format is standardized across all providers.

 AWS

-• To send only FAILS to AWS Security Hub, now use either --send-sh-only-fails or --security-hub --status FAIL.
+• To send only FAILS to AWS Security Hub, use one of the following options: --send-sh-only-fails or --security-hub --status FAIL.

 📖 Documentation